 To download the San Francisco Neurological Society's complete organizational By-laws please click here.

-The purpose of the San Francisco Neurological Society is to increase, improve and disseminate knowledge of the nervous system and to improve the practice of neurology and neurological surgery within the area of the Society's influence in the Western United States.
+The purpose of the San Francisco Neurological Society is to increase, improve and disseminate knowledge of the clinical neurosciences.